-- Corrected internally by the processor hardware, e.g. single bit data ECC error on L1 cache. - Corrected by PAL, e.g. double bit data ECC error on a clean L1 cache line, during an instruction fetch operation.
-To recover from this error, PAL layer may need to invalidate the L0 instruction cache and flush the L1 unified cache.

-Corrected by SAL.
-These are primarily platform errors that can be corrected by SAL without immediate involvement by the OS, e.g. BERR caused by a temperature/voltage sensor warning.
+- Corrected internally by the processor hardware, e.g. single bit data ECC error on a processor cache. - Corrected by PAL, e.g. double bit data ECC error on a clean processor cache line, during an instruction fetch operation. - Corrected by the platform hardware, e.g. single bit data ECC error on system memory. - Corrected by SAL.
+These are primarily platform errors that can be corrected by SAL without immediate involvement of the OS.

-None of these categories will require rendezvousing of the other processors.
+None of these categories will require rendezvousing of the other processors by the firmware.

 The SAL_CHECK processing steps for corrected machine checks are similar to the steps for the uncorrected machine checks.
-SAL will log the processor and platform error information and save the state of the processor and platform.
-SAL will perform any platform hardware-specific correction and then call PAL_MC_RESUME.
-PAL_MC_RESUME procedure provides an option for generating a Corrected Machine Check interrupt to the OS.
-The CMCV register specifies the CMC interrupt vector and its mask status.
+SAL will maintain the processor and platform error information and save the state of the processor and platform.
+In the subsequent steps, SAL may do one of the following:

+- If the error is corrected byPAL, SAL would return to the interrupted context by calling PAL_MC_RESUME.
+PAL_MC_RESUME procedure provides an option for generating a Corrected Machine Check interrupt to the OS for the Processor CMC events.
+The CMCV register specifies the CMC interrupt vector and its mask status. - SAL will perform any platform hardware-specific correction as described in Section 4.3, "Platform Errors", send a Corrected Platform Error Interrupt to the OS and then call PAL_MC_RESUME, to return to the interrupted context.

-For corrected machine checks, SAL does not call the OS_MCA layer immediately but the OS CMC interrupt handler will be invoked some time after returning to the interrupted process unless the CMC interrupt is masked by the CMCV register.
-The CMC interrupt handler of the OS must invoke SAL_GET_STATE_INFO procedure to obtain the processor information associated with the error(s).
-The SAL_GET_STATE_INFO procedure will accumulate all the processor error logs from PAL and provide the same to the OS CMC interrupt handler.
+For corrected machine checks, SAL does not call the OS_MCA layer immediately but the OS CMC interrupt handler or the OS Corrected Platform Error interrupt handler will be invoked some time after returning to the interrupted process, assuming that the CMC or Corrected Platform Error interrupt is enabled in hardware.
+The CMC or Corrected Platform Error interrupt handler of the OS shall run with interrupts enabled1 and would invoke the SAL_GET_STATE_INFO and the SAL_CLEAR_STATE_INFO procedures to process the error information associated with the event(s).
+The OS must ensure that the entire CMC or Corrected Platform Error interrupt handler executes on the same processor.